SeattleDave.com

 The Bowery is one of the best of the East Village’s few hotel options.

-6. Greenwich Village (aka West Village) & the Meatpacking District
+6. Greenwich Village (West Village) & Meatpacking District

 Washington Square Park in New York City.